 Eligibility Criteria

-Outlines eligibility criteria necessary for North Carolina nursing assistant certification
+Outlines eligibility criteria necessary for NNAAP Examination in North Carolina.

 Eligibility Criteria